sansajn/remoteplayer/rplay/test/readme.md

 command is needed.

-- `rplay_probe.py`: python script to brobe rplay communication with client.
-To run the script join to running development container with
+To support debugging within docker containers, because that is how rplay is meant to be deployed we can use

 ```bash
 make join
 ```

-command from `rplay` directory.
+command from `rplay` directory to open additional bash inside runnning container.

+**Scripts**:

+- `rplay_probe.py`: python script to probe rplay communication with client.

+- `play.py`: script adds the first item from library into playlist and then starts playback.

+- `stop.py`: stops playback by sending stop command